sopra-fs21-group-4/client/README.md

   Builds the app for production to the `build` folder.<br />
   It correctly bundles React in production mode and optimizes the build for the best performance.

-  The build is minified and the filenames include the hashes.<br />
+  The build is minified, and the filenames include the hashes.<br />
   Your app is ready to be deployed!

   See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 # Screenshots
 ## Lobby creation
-Below you can see how a lobby can be set up and then will displayed on the Dashboard.
+Below you can see how a lobby can be set up and then will be displayed on the Dashboard.
 <div><img src="https://marock.li/cloud-storage/sopra.gif" width="250" allign="center"/></div>

 ## Login